stephenrdoyle/hcontortus_amplicon_sequencing/03_code/ajoke_hcontortus_amplicon_sequencing.workbook.md

 #> After filtering, kept 78 out of 78 Individuals
 #> After filtering, kept 22 out of a possible 22 Sites
 ```
 - so, only 22 SNPs in 78 individuals.

+## are the SNPs variable in our total sample set?
 We can quickly look at allele frequnecies of the 22 SNPs, and at the same time, look at the positions to determine which amplicons have data (normally we'd know this, however, Ajoke has not told me which samples/data SNP calling has been performed on, so we can work it out from the data)

 ```bash
 # calculated nucleotide diversity per position for all samples